jabranr/jabranr.github.io-legacy/_posts/2014-08-21-consuming-multiple-api-asynchronously.markdown

 }
 ```

-This process goes on as we add more and more interactivity into this.
+This process may go on as we add more and more interactivity into this.
 We can also display a loading status or animated progress cricle between calls so to provide a better user experience and so on.

 So go ahead and [try<sup>2</sup> the USA Outdoors Adventure app](http://j.mp/1oVh3SD).
 Your feedback or any questions are always welcome!